chappy84/recipe-anydo/README.md

 # recipe-anydo

 Recipe for Any.do integration with Franz 5

+## Archived

+I've recently switched from Franz to [Ferdium](https://ferdium.org/) (a fork of Franz that is receiving regular updates).
+Anyway, they maintain their own [Any.do plugin](https://github.com/ferdium/ferdium-recipes/tree/main/recipes/anydo), so I no longer need to maintain this.
+Do with this code what you will, but unmodified, it most likely won't work longer term due to any updates Any.do implement in their HTML / CSS.

 ## Installation
 1. To install this plugin, download the zip [here](https://github.com/chappy84/recipe-anydo/archive/master.zip)